 Most fruits have too much fructose (sugar) in them for you to be able to have on a keto diet, however, you can have berries in moderation (blueberries, raspberries, strawberries, and blackberries).
-However, that is about all and you should eat them sparingly because they do contain carbs.
+However, that is about all and you should eat them only occasionally because they do contain carbs from fructose.
 If you budget for them then yes you can have them.

 I am not a doctor or a nutritionist.
-This is something that I would strongly urge you to talk to their doctor about before putting any kid on keto.
+This is something that I would strongly urge you to talk to their doctor about before putting any child on a keto diet.
 My kids are not on keto, but they are older and can make that decision for themselves.
 So we do not push it on them.

 Yes.
 It is really not hard to eat out on keto.
 Have a hamburger without the bun; any other meat such as steak or chicken; hold the fries and have a vegetable option instead… you get the point.